dafer154/components-movee-it/README.md

 In this component you can change some properties how: size, color, type, disabled

 ## Select Input
-In this component you can change some properties how: size, color
+In this component you can change some properties how: size, color, disabled

 The url is: https://dafer154.github.io/components-movee-it/#/